DevExpress/devextreme-documentation/concepts/05 UI Components/Lookup/00 Getting Started with Lookup/15 Configure Search.md

 Specifies data fields or an expression against which the component compares the search criteria.

 - [minSearchLength](/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#minSearchLength)
-Specifies the minimal number of characters that users should enter into the text box to begin a search.
+Specifies the minimum number of characters that users should enter into the text box to begin a search.

 - [showDataBeforeSearch](/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#showDataBeforeSearch)
 Specifies whether or not the UI component displays unfiltered values until users types a number of characters exceeding the **minSearchLength** property value.